Cultural Getaway in Florence, Italy

 From the sky, the roofs of Florence beam as bright as the sun, blanketed by millions of red terracotta tiles protecting historic buildings and landmarks built upon the ancient city.
 But as amazing as the Italian city looks from the sky, it’s at ground level where you’ll want to experience Florence.

-Florence is an unparalleled family adventure trip, brimming with exciting landmarks to see and food that will make you want to never leave.
-It’s time for you and the kids to pack, because you won’t want to miss another second in Florence, Italy!
+Florence is an unparalleled adventure trip, brimming with exciting landmarks to see and food that will make you want to never leave.
+It’s time for you to pack, because you won’t want to miss another second in Florence, Italy!

 Read on for things to do, places to stay, and where to eat while you explore Florence, Italy.